-- 1. Prior to blasting being permitted within the 100 300 metre setback of the TransCanada Pipeline, identified as 'TransCanada Blasting Buffer Area' on this Plan, the licensee shall address the requirements of notes D.5 on drawing 4 of 6. - 2.
-All blast monitoring reports shall be retained by the licensee for a period of seven years after each blast and made available upon request for audit purposes.
+'TransCanada Blasting Buffer Area' on this Plan, the licensee shall address the requirements of notes D.5 on

+2. All blast monitoring reports shall be retained by the licensee for a period of seven years after each blast and made available upon request for audit purposes.
 See Section D on drawing 4 of 6 for detailed blasting requirements.